Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

 :::info Follow-Up – Selective Docs Exploration

-If you’ve jumped straight into the evaluation, we recommend consulting the **[Milestone 1 documentation](/Milestones/M1/Summary.md)** for key context.
+If you've jumped straight into the evaluation, we recommend consulting the **[Milestone 1 documentation](/Milestones/M1/Summary.md)** for key context.
 It outlines the core architecture, backend logic, and trusted execution flows implemented in this milestone.

 The documentation is modular—feel free to explore only the sections most relevant to your review or interest.
 You can also use the **search bar** (top right corner) to locate specific topics quickly.
 Helpful keywords include: